 Each state has developed its own regulations for various communities and types of organizations.
-Many states require maintaining emergency supplies of food and water for three days, though some states require five to even seven days of supplies.
+Many states require maintaining emergency supplies of food and water for three days, though some states require five to even seven days of recommended supplies.

 To find your state’s specific requirements contact your local department of health services.